ATTPC/ATTPCROOTv2/README.md

   - [GenFit](https://github.com/Yassid/GenFit)
   - [HiRAEVT](https://github.com/nscl-hira/HiRAEVT)

+Note: It was also tested with FairSoft may18, and FairRoot 18.0.8

 ### Installation of prequisites

 Coppied below are the instructions for building and installing the prequisites on FRIB fishtank.
 Hopefully they will be of use installing the software on other systems:

 #### FairSoft

 Run `module purge`, `module load gnu/gcc/9.3`, `module load xerces/3.2.3` run `export XercesC_ROOT=/mnt/misc/sw/x86_64/Debian/10/xerces/3.2.3/`